Patty Loveless: Personal life

 Loveless's first marriage was to Terry Lovelace, drummer for the Wilburn Brothers, in 1973.
-After marrying him, she altered her surname to Loveless.
+After marrying him, she altered the spelling of her surname to Loveless.
 According to the Virgin Encyclopedia of Country Music, this change came about because she thought it would help to keep her from being mistaken for pornographic actress Linda Lovelace.
-Loveless corroborated this in a 1990 interview with the Richmond Times-Dispatch.
+Loveless previously confirmed as such in a 1990 interview with the Richmond Times-Dispatch.
 She divorced Terry Lovelace in 1986.
 Her second marriage was to Emory Gordy Jr. in February 1989.
 Gordy has served as bassist and producer on nearly all of Loveless's albums.
 Gordy had previously played bass in Emmylou Harris's touring band the Hot Band, and has also produced albums by the Bellamy Brothers, Earl Thomas Conley, and Alabama, among others.
 Loveless told The Los Angeles Times in 1995 that their relationship inspired the title track of When Fallen Angels Fly, as both of them had been in prior relationships and were uncertain if they would successfully develop another until they met each other.
 Loveless's brother Roger, who played several key roles in her early career, died at age 72 in June 2022.